Njb3cker/NSC-Customized/README.md

   - Lets you click items to simulate buying them.
   - Updates remaining Golden Gifts as you plan purchases.
   - Marks unaffordable choices in red.
+- Presets:
+  - Start the calculator partway through runs with predicted purchases.